OilerNetwork/pitchlake-plugin-juno/README.md

 Go plugings require that both the application (Juno in this case) and the plugin (myplugin.go) are built with the exact same version of Go, and, the same dependecies.

-# Workflow:
+# How to build

-1. Write your code in myplugin.go
+1. Fetch the Juno submodule: `git submodule update --init --recursive`
-2. Run 'make build'.
-This should generate an '.so' file, which you will need to pass into Juno.
+2. Build Juno: `cd juno && make juno`
-3. Download [Juno](https://github.com/NethermindEth/juno) (in a seperate directory), and run it (eg 'make juno').
+3. Run `make build` from the root of this repository.
+This should generate an `.so` file, which you will need to pass into Juno.
-4. Pass the '.so' file generated in step 2 above, into Juno.
-For example, './build/juno --plugin-path ./path/to/myplugin.so'
+4. Pass the `.so` file generated in step 2 above, into Juno.
+For example, `./build/juno --plugin-path ./path/to/myplugin.so`